Yleisradio/avoin-voitto/README.md

 **N.B.
 All template strings should have a form without declensions so that articles can be written successfully even if no declension is found for the input.**

-## How to contribute
+## Contributing

-All code must conform to the code guidelines listed in the following chapter.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/Yleisradio/avoin-voitto](https://github.com/Yleisradio/avoin-voitto).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ### Code Guidelines